 Overview of employment rights enforcement

 If you are working, you have certain rights under employment law such as a minimum wage and annual leave.
-Employment legislation also bans employers from victimising or penalising employees who try to enforce their employment rights.
+Employment legislation also bans employers from victimising or penalising you for trying to enforce your employment rights.

 The main organisations that enforce employment rights are the Workplace Relations Commission (WRC) and the Labour Court.